Disability Studies Minor

 for the Undergraduate Minor in Disability Studies

 The undergraduate Minor in Disability Studies focuses on the physical, behavioral, biological, and social aspects of disability and chronic health conditions.
-The minor can include coursework from a broad array of departments, thus accommodating students from different disciplines across the campus.
 There are no prerequisites for this minor.
-The curriculum blends cultural and clinical perspectives of disability in society to allow for multiple approaches to understanding disability and to enable individual tailoring to meet students’ varied career interests (e.g., medicine, nursing, physical therapy, occupational therapy, speech/hearing therapy).
+The curriculum blends cultural and clinical perspectives of disability in society to allow for multiple approaches to understanding disability and to enable individual tailoring to meet students’ varied career interests (e.g., medicine, nursing, physical therapy, occupational therapy, speech-language pathology and audiology).

 for the Undergraduate Minor in Disability Studies